27 January - December 2014

 photo: Ellen Montelius

 Heffernan uses, adapts and transforms domestic objects to create sculptural forms that are inspired by a variety of elements drawn from personal and social histories.
-She also creates immersive installations that use craft elements, drawing and photography, drawing on traditions of assemblage and installation.
+Her work has been exhibited at National Trust properties The Vyne and Nymans, Oriel House Gallery, Riverside Studios and the Whitstable Biennale.